Winter 1993, Basingstoke, UK.

 I had originally planned to study media at University, but based on my new found interest in mind hacks and motivation I studied psychology instead.
 I got my degree and kickstarted a lifelong interest in how the mind works.

-0 comments on “What failing at school taught me
+One comment for “What failing at school taught me”